QuarrelsomeDevil17/QuarrelsomeDevil17/README.md

 <img src="https://github.com/QuarrelsomeDevil17/QuarrelsomeDevil17/blob/main/banner.png" alt="Surya's Banner" width="100%">

 I’m a fourth-year student at Apex Institute of Technology, Chandigarh University, pursuing a **Bachelor of Technology** in **Computer Science** with a specialization in **Artificial Intelligence and Machine Learning**.
-I have a passion for AI, ML, and cloud technologies.
+I'm a tech and car enthusiast!
+I’m intrigued by how machine learning and deep learning are used in Formula 1 to analyze data points.
+The perfect blend of speed and tech

 ---